SMARTPENGWEI1/Code-Availability-for-Neuron-journal/README.md

 2 Analysis code for sequencing data.

 If you have any feedback or issues, you are welcome to either post an issue in the Issues section or send an email to jingmiao@cibr.ac.cn.

+# ATP1.0 in vivo and in vitor imaging data analysis

+You can download the project files post signal extraction via AQuA (Yizhi Wang et.al nat. neurosci 2019) from here.

+Options for signal extraction can be downloaded here.